Security Model

 These inspectors intentionally decode only the Docker request fields Sockguard actually enforces.
 They are not full Docker-schema validators, so full payload validation still belongs to Docker once Sockguard has checked the policy-relevant subset.

-Sockguard now applies the same honesty rule to raw archive/export and log/attach streaming reads.
-Validation refuses to start broad read rules that would expose GET /containers/*/archive, GET /containers/*/export, GET /containers/*/logs, GET /containers/*/attach/ws, POST /containers/*/attach, GET /services/*/logs, GET /tasks/*/logs, GET /images/get, or GET /images/*/get unless you explicitly set insecure_allow_read_exfiltration: true.
+Sockguard now applies the same honesty rule to every recognized data-exfiltration surface.
+Validation refuses to start broad rules that would expose GET /containers/*/archive, GET /containers/*/export, GET /containers/*/logs, GET /containers/*/attach/ws, POST /containers/*/attach, GET /services/*/logs, GET /tasks/*/logs, GET /images/get, GET /images/*/get, POST /images/*/push, or POST /plugins/*/push unless you explicitly set insecure_allow_read_exfiltration: true.
+Image and plugin pushes are Docker API writes, but they read local artifacts and transmit them to a caller-selected registry, so they carry the same exfiltration risk; the option name is retained for configuration compatibility.
 Because this validation layer only sees method + path, /containers/*/logs is treated conservatively whether or not the caller also sets follow=1.
-That keeps backup/export and raw-stream use cases possible without letting a casual GET /containers/** or Tecnativa-style section gate silently include filesystem or log stream exfiltration.
+That keeps backup/export, raw-stream, and deliberate registry-publish use cases possible without letting a casual wildcard rule silently include them.

 Layer 6: Owner Label Isolation